 Each member of the University community is responsible for upholding and enforcing the Honor Code.
-The Honor System cannot function unless each member of the University community takes action when he or she believes any person may have violated the Honor Code.
+The Honor System cannot function unless each member of the University community takes action when they believe any person may have violated the Honor Code.
 Members of this University community are obligated to report violations to appropriate University personnel in order to ensure the efficacy of the system.